kevin-wyx/runway/README_MANIFEST.md

 * `drive_count` (integer): Amount of drives that will be set up.
 Every drive's size will be `drive_size`.
 Defaults to `8`.
-* `drive_size` (string): It must be an integer followed by a one letter abbreviations for data units (T, G, M, K, B).
+* `drive_size` (string): It must be an integer followed by a one letter abbreviation for data units (T, G, M, K, B).
 It represents the size for each drive that will be setup in the container.
 Defaults to `10G`.
 * `family` (string): If this option is provided, runway will try to create containers based on a snapshot using that same family name.
 If none is found,